matthewmcnew/kpdemo/README.md

 1. Push an Updated Backpack

-    The `kpdemo update-buildpacks --buildpack <buildpack>` will create a new buildpack and add it to the kpack buildpack store.
+    The `kpdemo update-buildpack --buildpack <buildpack>` will create a new buildpack and add it to the kpack buildpack store.
 Kpack will rebuild "out-of-date" images with the new buildpack.

     ```
-    kpdemo update-buildpacks --buildpack <buildpack.id>
+    kpdemo update-buildpack --buildpack <buildpack.id>
     ```